N0N0CE/Smooth-Mouse/README.md

 - Maybe some other unknown requirements ?

 ## Installation:
-Install the Interception driver for this program to work, see https://github.com/oblitum/Interception
+You need to install the Interception driver for this program to work, see https://github.com/oblitum/Interception

 Unzip the release binaries into your folder of choice.